Close Menu

 The duty of a Muslim after Ramadan is not to stop the worship in Ramadan after the second day of Eid because the One you worshiped in Ramadan is still your Lord today, yesterday, tomorrow, and every day until your soul is returned to Him.

 What next after Ramadan is the ability to keep doing the worship after Ramadan.
 It’s about not stopping what you started.
-You’re not a servant of Ramadan, you’re a servant of Ar-Rahmaan.
+You’re not a servant of Ramadan, you’re a servant of Ar-Rahman.
 Your duty doesn’t end when the moon of Eid appears.
 Allah didn’t command us to worship Him in Ramadan alone, but till we die.
 Allah says:

 What Next After Ramadan, Duty of a Muslim After Ramadan